Applying for Car Registration in California

 Moreover, the specific process of registering your newly acquired vehicle varies slightly depending on whether you purchase the vehicle from a dealership or private party, and whether you wish to register a resident or nonresident automobile.
 In most cases, however, you must visit a local DMV office to complete the application process in person.
 Read on to learn more about the steps you must take to register a vehicle in California.

-California DMV Car Registration Requirements
+Getting DMV Car Registration in California

 To obtain new car registration credentials after purchasing, acquiring or inheriting a motor vehicle, you must visit a local DMV office to complete the application process in person.
 In most cases, you can schedule an appointment online or by phone before heading in to apply, as this saves you time once you arrive at the DMV office.